 Then, install a security plugin that comes with a firewall, and strong protection.
 For Instance, tools like iThemes Security Pro is a must-have WordPress tool that every website owner should add.

-Choosing the best hosting solution
+Choosing the best month to month web hosting

 It depends on your web hosting budget and the size of the blog.
 However, if there is one web host that I should start with, I’ll choose HostGator.
 There a WordPress hosting with monthly billing that you can try and test for 30 days.